 How the Raman effect was discovered has an interesting story in itself behind it.
 As per the story, in 1921, C.V.
 Raman was onboard a ship to India from London.
 This was when suddenly a question struck him - why is the sea blue?
 Or, for that matter, why is the apple red or the ship grey?

 This question heightened his curiosities and made him wonder about the ins and outs of it!
 Soon, he was on it with all his research.
 In a few years, i.e. in March 1928, he published a theory by the name of Raman Scattering aka Raman effect.

 The theory of the Raman effect states that when a wave of light specifically comes out of a liquid, it becomes scattered in a direction that is different from the direction of the incoming light wave.

 Fundamentally, his research showcased why the colour of seawater looked blue to the human eye.
 In essence, it is all about understanding the flexible distribution of photon particles.

 It was in 1986, that the National Council for Science and Technology Communication requested the Indian Government to designate February 28 as the National Science Day.

 Then, in February 1987, i.e., on the first National Science Day, the NCSTC announced the annual distribution of National Science Popularization Awards to candidates for their outstanding efforts in the field of science communication.

-3. Objectives of National Science Day Celebrations.
-The main aim of honouring this day is to basically spread a message in society about the importance of science with regards to human welfare and success.
+The main aim of honoring this day is to basically spread a message in society about the importance of science with regards to human welfare and success.
 Along with that, it is commemorated to discuss new ideas, and the development of creative and innovative technologies as well.

 By Train.
 Depending upon your comfort and budget, you can also plan a trip to Delhi via train.
 You can consider deboarding at the New Delhi Railway Station, Old Delhi Railway Station, or Anand Vihar Terminus.